 - $637,030.25 – MS Northern Region

-Although Louisiana missed out on passing a sports betting bill this year, Jones knows the impact wagering on college football could have on the state.
+Although it missed out on passing a Louisiana sports betting bill this year, Jones knows the impact wagering on college football could have on the state.

 “It would be a huge chunk of the business in Louisiana,” Jones said.